atom/metrics/docs/events.md

 These events are used to count how many times a certain action happens.
 They don't hold any metadata and they only log the name of the counter and the number of times it was incremented.

-Currently Atom core is not logging any counter event, but the [GitHub package](https://github.com/atom/github) is using counters to log things like the number of created PRs.
+Currently Atom core is not logging any counter events, but the [GitHub package](https://github.com/atom/github) is using counters to log things like the number of created PRs.

 ## Timing events